 Diabetic Wound Treatment

-Once a wound has been detected, it should be treated immediately in order to prevent complications from developing.
+Once a foot ulcer or wound has been detected, it should be treated immediately in order to prevent complications from developing.
 Diabetic wound treatment focuses on relieving pressure from the area and removing dead skin cells and tissue through a process called debridement.
 The wound is then medicated and dressed to prevent infection and promote healing.
 For more severe wounds, patients may be required to wear special footwear or a brace to relieve pressure and irritation to the wound.

 Preventing Diabetic Wounds

 To prevent wounds from developing, patients should avoid walking barefoot and keep blood glucose levels under control.
 Diabetic patients should have regularly scheduled appointments with our office to detect any abnormalities in its earliest stages and reduce the risk of serious complications.
 You should also examine your feet at home on a daily basis.